 Schedule a Lead Screening

 The Clark County Combined Health District has an analyzer on site and at our WIC location.
-Having an analyzers on site makes it possible for us to test children, as well as other at-risk persons, for lead poisoning.
+Having an analyzer on site makes it possible for us to test children, as well as other at-risk persons, for lead poisoning.

 The test takes only three minutes from fingertip to result!
 Children do very well with this testing, as it requires only a very tiny finger stick and a few drops of blood.
 Parents are delighted to know they will have their child’s result in only three minutes, instead of waiting several days for a report to come from a laboratory or a doctor’s office.

 CCCHD will bill Medicaid HMO’s for this service.
 Accepted forms of payment are cash or check (we can now also take credit and debit cards with a small fee for use) for non-Medicaid clients.
 The charge for the test is $20, however, no one will be turned away for inability to pay.

 Testing is both quick and reliable and can be done at the CCCHD Monday through Friday by appointment only.
 For appointments and information, pleae call 390-5600 ext.
 284 or email firstname.lastname@example.org